Shreyas-SShetty/LinearAlgebraExperiments_Fall2025/README.md

 | `duration` | The duration (in seconds) of the segment to process.
 Keep this small for fast results. | 2 to 10 |
 | `offset` | The starting time (in seconds) of the segment to process. | 0 to (Total Duration - `duration`) |

-## 🧠 Core Concepts: Fourier Series and Projection
+## Core Concepts: Fourier Series (Orthogonal Basis) and Projection (for Dimensionality reduced best approximation)

-The script operates on the principle of **signal approximation** using a basis, which is fundamental to Fourier Analysis.
+The script operates on the principle of **signal approximation** using a orthogonal basis.

 ### 1. The Basis